Brownian hitting distributions in space-time of bounded sets and the expected volume of Wiener sausage for Brownian bridges: Introduction and summary of main results

-The results of this paper are summarized in the following propositions (i) through (viii), where $A$ is bounded Borel and non-polar, i.e., $P_\x[\sigma_A<\infty]>0$ for $\x\notin \bar A$.
-We indicate in the square brackets at the head of each statement the theorem which the result presented below is taken from.
+The results of this paper are summarized in the following propositions (i) through (viii), where $A$ is bounded Borel and non-polar, i.e., $P_\x[\sigma_A<\infty]>0$ for some $\x$.
+We indicate in square brackets at the head of each statement the theorem given in a succeeding section which the result presented below is taken from.

 \v2\n {\sc Summary of Main Results.} \, \v2

 I. Case $x/t\to 0$.